 Whether it's at a Middlesex County Testing site, or with your primary care physician, after you have been tested for COVID-19, you should return home and remain in isolation until you find out the results of your test.

-The County has been working with the State of New Jersey, as well as a number of private labs to secure the number of test kits needed to sustain a testing center.
-Collected specimens are sent to one of the approved laboratories, and results get reported back to the Offce of Health Services.
+For the Middlesex County Saliva-based COVID-19 diagnostic tests, results are *usually* provided within 3-5 business days.
+Please note that our office is only administering the tests.
+Once a specimen is collected, it is sent to one of the approved laboratories, and results get reported back to the Office of Health Services.
+(This timeframe can vary slightly based on the lab, but their average has been 2-4 days.)
 The Office of Health Services will then contact you by phone with a positive or negative result.
 The phone call will likely come from a 732-745-XXXX number.
 Test results can not be left on voicemail, so you must answer the phone when called and/or promptly return calls to the Office of Health Services after being tested.

 IF YOU HAD SYMPTOMS AND YOUR TEST COMES BACK NEGATIVE:

-The recommendation is to stay home and practice social distancing until 72 hours after your fever has ended without the use of fever-reducing medications and other symptoms improve.
+If you tested negative for COVID-19 but are currently experiencing symptoms, the recommendation is to stay home and practice social distancing until 24 hours after your fever has ended without the use of fever reducing medications and other symptoms improve.
 After this time, you may resume regular activities.
-Please be advised that you should remain isolated at home until your symptoms are resolved.
+It is recommended that everyone wears a face covering when in public spaces.
+This protects you from anyone who may not feel sick (but might be asymptomatic) and able to spread the virus to others.
+Be sure to wash your hands and clean and disinfect high-touch surfaces often.
 For more information of what to do after testing negative, see the following guidance: